wunderwuzzi23/blog/content/posts/2024/machine-learning-attack-series-keras-backdoor-model.md

 **Excellent.** It's great to have a open source tool available to detect this (and other) issues.

 Severity levels are defined [here](https://github.com/protectai/modelscan/blob/main/docs/severity_levels.md).
 In our specific case, arbitrary code, include a file from a remote location is downloaded, which might make it higher severity, then medium.
-So, make sure to investigate medium flagged issues as well, especially looking for malicious instructions.
+So, make sure to investigate medium flagged issues as well, to look for malicious instructions.

-**Takeaway:** Highly recommend integrating such tooling into your MLOps pipelines.
+**Takeaway:** I highly recommend integrating such tooling into your MLOps pipelines.

 ## Mitigations and Detections

 * Signature Validation: Use signatures and/or validate hashes of models (e.g. SHA-256 hash)
-* Audits: Ensure to audit model files from untrusted sources
+* Audits: Ensure auditing of model files from untrusted sources
 * Scanning and CI/CD: Explore scanning tools like Protect AI's [modelscan](https://github.com/protectai/modelscan)
 * Isolation: Load untrusted models in isolated environments (if possible)